-The school council is organised by Anne, our Family Support Worker and Vicky, one of the Deputy Head Teachers, and Beau – Woolgrove school dog is our newest lead member to school council.
+The school council is organised by Anne, our Family Support Worker and Vicky, one of the Deputy Head Teachers, and Beau – Woolgrove school dog.
 It is made up of a group of children, one or two from a selection of classes across the school.

 The school council aims are for the pupils to have a voice within our school by,